awsdocs/aws-lambda-developer-guide/sample-apps/blank/README.md

         "ExecutedVersion": "$LATEST"
     }

 The functions in this application are instrumented with AWS X-Ray.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.
-The following service map shows the random error function generating errors for some requests.
-It also shows the processor function calling X-Ray, CloudWatch Logs, and Amazon S3.
+The following service map shows the function calling Amazon S3.

 ![Service Map](/sample-apps/blank/images/blank-servicemap.png)